vvisigoth/etherwallet/README.md

 ### Basic setup

-1. If you're using a mnemonic, a private key or a UTC keystore file, you can merely click on the index.html file found at /dist/index.html.
+1. If you're using a mnemonic, a private key or a UTC keystore file to connect to an Ethereum wallet, you can merely click on the index.html file found at /dist/index.html in this repo.

 If you're using a hardware wallet or Metamask, you have to run a simple webserver using the script provided at /bin/serve.py.
 In order to run it, cd into the `/bin`